Rich foreigners dig deeper into their pockets

 A privileged tax pot for wealthy foreigners bulged with record receipts last year despite there being fewer pop divas, racing drivers and industrialists claiming the perk in Switzerland.

 The rich and famous have herded to Switzerland for generations to sample the stunning alpine landscape, first-class services and elbow room granted by the naturally reserved population.
-Since 1862, many non-domiciled residents have also enjoyed special tax breaks offered by certain cantons.
+Since 1862, many non-domiciled residents, such as former Formula 1 supremo Bernie Ecclestone, have also enjoyed special tax breaks offered by certain cantons.

 The lump sum (or forfait) tax ignores wealth and income by instead levying an annual charge based on the rental income of the individual’s property.
 In 2016, 5,046 rich foreigners (5,634 in 2012) shelled out a record CHF767 million ($791 million) under the system – that’s 10% more than the last time statistics were revealed in 2012.